 Like almost every other issue you might run into with your Keurig, an error message that says water under pressure could be caused by a clogged puncture needle.
 When the needle is clogged, it messes up the water pressure since water can’t get through to brew.
 To fix this, carefully clean the puncture needle with a needle or straightened paper clip to remove built-up coffee debris.

 As always, you can avoid this problem by making sure you descale and fully clean your machine regularly.

 What is so special about a Keurig?

-If you are a fanatic of coffee then this device should be the new love of your life.
-Now you can get your coffee in almost an instant, with virtually no prep work like grinding beans, measuring or weighing coffee, etc..
+If you are a coffee fanatic, then this device should be the new love of your life.
+Now you can get your coffee almost instantly, with virtually no prep work like grinding beans, measuring or weighing coffee, etc.

 You can also use your machine to brew tea, hot chocolate, iced coffee, and many other hot beverages.